- Banking and Financial Services Litigation

 Mr. Bazelon has successfully litigated a number of precedent-setting cases in Pennsylvania and New Jersey.
 Brokerage Concepts, Inc. v.
 U.S. Healthcare, Inc., 140 F.3d 494 (3d Cir.
 1998) and Brokerage Concepts, Inc. v.
 U.S. Healthcare, Inc., 251 F.3d 153 (3d Cir.
 2000), involved two successful jury trials, and established the precedent that coercive use of market power in one market to require patronage in a separate market is actionable under Pennsylvania law even where it does not constitute unlawful tying under antitrust laws.
 In Sons of Thunder v.
 Borden, Inc., 690 A.2d 575 (1997), the New Jersey Supreme Court upheld a verdict and damage award for breach of specific contract provisions, and a separate verdict and damage award under the same contract for breach of the implied duty of good faith and fair dealing.

 Mr. Bazelon has represented a commercial property owner in several precedent setting cases, emanating from a condemnation in 1996.
 In Condemnation of 110 Washington Street, Borough of Conshohocken, Pennsylvania, 767 A.2d 1154 (Pa.
 Cmwlth.
 2001), the successful challenge to condemnation established the principle that a condemnor cannot cede decisions concerning the condemnation to a private party to whom the condemnor intends to convey the property.
 In 2011, the United States Court of Appeals for the Third Circuit held that the taking of title during the five years of the condemnation case was a “per se taking,” for which the condemnee was entitled to just compensation under the Fifth Amendment to the United States Constitution.
 The Court of Appeals further held that condemnee could proceed with its takings claim in federal court.
 R & J Holding Company v.
 The Redevelopment Authority of the County of Montgomery, 370 F.3d 420 (3d Cir.
 Dec.
 9, 2011).
+Following completion of discovery concerning damages, the case settled in May, 2014 on terms very favorable to BLF's clients.

 Mr. Bazelon has successfully represented major law firms accused of violating fiduciary obligations.
 In 2001, following several weeks of trial, a compulsory non-suit was entered in favor of a law firm client, and affirmed on appeal.
 In 2005, summary judgment was entered in favor of a law firm client in a lawsuit by a major corporation.

 During January to June, 2012, Mr. Bazelon served as counsel to the Special Litigation Committee of Harleysville Mutual Insurance Company in connection with litigation brought by policyholders concerning the merger between the Harleysville and Nationwide insurance companies.
+Mr. Bazelon is currently serving as counsel to the Special Litigation Committee of Orrstown Financial Services, Inc. in Shippensburg, Pennsylvania.

 Mr. Bazelon has engaged in public service and other public interest work.
 He served as Chairperson of the Redevelopment Authority of the City of Philadelphia from January 1984 to January 2001.
 He has been a Board member of the Public Interest Law Center of Philadelphia from 1975 to 2013, and Chairperson in 1975.
 He served as a Trustee of the Philadelphia Bar Foundation in 2000 and 2001.
 Mr. Bazelon has served as the Chairperson of Beech Interplex Corporation, a community development organization in North Philadelphia formed by the William Penn Foundation, for approximately seventeen years.